LiUSemWeb/HeFQUIN-DMKG2023-Experiments/README.md

 docker build --no-cache -t chengsijin817/brtpfserver-main .
 docker push chengsijin817/brtpfserver-main
 ```
+Similarly, '[chengsijin817/brtpfserver-init](https://hub.docker.com/r/chengsijin817/brtpfserver-init)' and '[chengsijin817/brtpfserver-main](https://hub.docker.com/r/chengsijin817/brtpfserver-main)' are image names, which can be renamed but should be the same as specified in brtpfservertemplate.yaml file.

 2. Deploy a benchmark, specifying all federation members and benchmark queries.
 ```
 kobectl apply benchmark-fedbench/fedbench-het3-nodelay.yaml